hughperkins/coriander/README.md

 ## News

+- Nov 1:
+  - turned on rpath, switched from static to shared compilation
 - Oct 29:
   - negative infinity float constants handled correctly now (pre-requisite for `reduce_min` working in tensorflow)
   - properties now return correct device name, total memory, and a few other device parameters